 Medically Necessary services will be covered whether you get care from an In-Network or Out-of-Network Provider.
-Emergency Care you get from an Out-of-Network Provider will be covered as an In-Network service, and you will not need to pay more than what you would have if you had seen an In-Network Provider.
+Emergency Care you get from an Out-of-Network Provider will be covered as an In-Network service, and will not require Precertification.